-Since our inception in 2015, we have achieved rapid growth of our consulting business, which was reflected in a 4995% increase in our revenue from fiscal year 2016 to fiscal year 2018.
+Since our inception in 2015, we have achieved rapid growth of our consulting business, which was reflected in a 4995% increase in our revenue from 2016 to 2018.
 Our goal is to continue building upon the prior success, expand our consulting services from China to the rest of Asia, and grow into an international consulting service company.
 We believe the following strategies will help us achieve our goal.